fordevoted/1092_EE3031_Computer-Programming/exercise/week5.md

 30 minutes
 ```
 ![generation](https://imgur.com/vKIBjSi.jpg)

 Hint1: \
-Recommend using bool array to you to solve this problem. \
+To solve this problem, recommend using bool array to you.
-Such as, \
+For example, \
 true  :arrow_forward: infected \
-false :arrow_forward: not infected \
+false :arrow_forward: not infected

 Hint2: \
-You maybe need to clone the seating chart in each generation. \
+You maybe need to clone the seating chart in each generation.

 Hint3: \
 Boundaries of the 2-D array are problems. \
 You could use "if-else", \